project-naive/oglplayer/README.md

 will be the other major thing and is what inspired this project.(For example, nv_dx_interop2 can share a ID3D11Texture2D with opengl TEXTURE_2D).
-FFmpeg by default transfers the decoded frame back to the CPU memory, which takes up bandwidth (typically a few MB per frame, 30 frames per second at least, which amounts to somewhere near 1GB/s with upload speed), thus only better than using software decoder when the codec is extremely computation-bound and paralled, since rendering back to the screen would again take so much bandwidth.
+FFmpeg by default transfers the decoded frame back to the CPU memory, which takes up bandwidth (typically a few MB per frame, 30 frames per second at least, which amounts to somewhere near 1GB/s with upload speed), and rendering back to the screen would again take so much bandwidth, thus only better than using software decoder when the codec is extremely computation-bound and paralled,

 ## Limitations